The Realm of Dyria

 The Realm of Dyria spans a number of the islands of the Encircled Sea, as well as the east coast, running inland until it reaches the Red Waste, a vast expanse of badlands.
 Expansive though it is, much of the inland part of Dyria is hilly and in places quite arid, with much of its fertile land concentrated on the coast.
 Its major settlements are consequently concentrated there along the coast and and on various islands, leaving its eastern reaches sparsely populated, and then only by particularly hardy folk.

-Dyria is home to an unusual number of dwarves, numbering in the low tens of thousands.
-A secretive people, scant little is known of them, other than that they arrived into the empire over a century ago following some evil that befell their mountain holds in the Worldspine.
-Few believe that goblins could be to blame.
-A few human expeditions have travelled across the Red Waste to try to enter the dwarven holds.
-None are known to have succeeded; the majority have never returned, and those which do report large numbers of goblins and beasts in the mountains.
-The dwarves' general refusal to swear fealty to a human monarch has a blind eye turned to it due to the expert artisans and engineers among their number.
-Their skill has been a boon to the economies of places they have settled, with certain cities by now being renowned for the dwarven products produced there - much to the ire of artisans in those cities in the early days.
-By now, dwarves dominate certain fields in a few Dyrian cities and human artisans ceased trying to compete decades ago.
+Dyria is home to an unusually large number of dwarves.
+They are a secretive people and scant little is known of them, despite that many have been resident in House Karalis' home of Wayguard for centuries.
+Many more arrived to the empire about a century ago following some evil that befell their mountain holds in the Worldspine.
+The dwarves' general refusal to swear fealty to a human monarch has a blind eye turned to it, because they have generally been a boon for those places in which they have settled, producing fine luxury goods and causing no trouble.
+Their skill has been a boon to the economies of places they have settled, with certain cities by now being renowned for the dwarven products produced there, much to the ire of artisans in those cities in the early days.
+Human craftsmen have since adapted, especially after coming to the realisation that dwarves do nothing quickly, and their wares are a luxury for most, but non-competitive where volume is required.
 Since 631, small bands of dwarves have departed Dyria, apparently bound for the Worldspine, though their business remains a secret.